purukaushik/RecommenderCrossValidated/Ppt.md

 # 2 Who

 ## This application is targeted towards self-motivated 	learners who use online platforms, MOOCs(Massively Open Online Courses) and utilize online discussion forums to gain clarity and further their knowledge.

-##### <!!!
-SOMETHING MORE GOES HERE !!!!>
+#####

 # 3 How

-## The learning process starts in the system when the user inputs a term that he/she is familiar with.
-The system then makes recommendation of topics that are closer to it.
-In place of getting a black box recommendation where the user cannot reason about the recommendation they receive, the user would be able to calibrate the factors resulting in the recommendations he/she receives.
+## When the user inputs a term or topic that she is familiar with, the system makes recommendation of topics that are relevant to it.

+## In place of getting a black box recommendation where the user cannot reason about the recommendation she receives, the user would be able to calibrate the factors resulting in the recommendations she receives.

-## The recommender has an intuitive visual design that enables him/her to visually process the related topics and how closely each is related to the topic searched.
+## The recommender has an intuitive visual design that enables her to visually process the related topics and how closely each is related to the topic searched.

 # 4 Why

 ## Cross validated is a online hub for learners to post their queries and subject experts who take time to explain/answer the questions.

-So this is a good place to build models of user interests.
-This generated model can help in making relevant recommendations to our user.
+## So, this is a good place to build models of user interests.
+This generated model of user interests can help in making relevant recommendations to our user.

 # 5 Recommendation systems